mediacloud/backend/doc/job_manager.markdown

 ## Running a job

-To enqueue a job for the worker, run:
+To add a job to the worker queue, run:

     MediaWords::Job::RescrapeMedia->add_to_queue();